 Fees and Taxes

 Income from your Etsy shop is considered self-employment income and you will have to fill out a Schedule C form from the IRS, regardless of whether you are a sole proprietor or not.
 Many people prefer to run their online shops as a sole proprietorship.
-It is not a legal entity, but simply a person who owns the business and is personally responsible for its legal costs (and entitled to the profits).
+This is not a legal entity, but simply a person who owns the business and is personally responsible for its legal costs (and entitled to the profits).
 It takes no legal action to form a sole proprietorship and you can hire employees and contractors.
-If you are subject to self employment tax, you will also have to fill out a Schedule SE.
+If you are subject to self-employment tax, you will also have to fill out a Schedule SE.

-Big Cartel – the Gold account is free and you can sell up to five products.
+Big Cartel: The Gold account is free, and you can sell up to five products.
 Paid plans range from $9.99 per month to $29.99 per month, allowing up to 300 products in your shop.

 ArtFire: The free account charges 9% final commission with up to 24 active listings.
 You can upgrade to the WebStore account for just 3% commission on sales, 1,000 free listings, and ad-free shop pages.

 Storenvy: Profits from its screen printing parent site Threadbird allow Storenvy to provide 100% free listings and free membership for store owners, though extras do come with a fee.
 The site promotes products purchased and recommended by its users — this makes it a “social shopping” platform.

 Zibbet: Etsy allows manufacturers to contribute to the production process of items sold on its site.
 Zibbet, however, allows only handmade items — an ethos that may delight many would-be shop owners.
 You can list and sell with no fees from $4 a month, and if you have items on Etsy, you can copy across your listings.